 4. The only downside is that the free version of ShortPixel allows you to convert 100 images / month.
 For smaller sites with fewer images, it should be fine.

-Step 4: Test Your WebP Delivery
+Step 4: Test that WebP images are being served